 yi,j,k~Bernzi,j, pj,k

 The overall probability of a fish moving past a detection site is the product of all the sequential downstream transition probabilities along that path.
-The detection probabilities, p, were estimated using detections from both hatchery and wild fish but transition probabilities, ψ, were different for hatchery and wild fish.
+The detection probabilities, p, were estimated using detections from both hatchery and wild fish but transition probabilities, ψ, were different for hatchery and wild fish because hatchery fish were generally returning to their hatchery release sites, while wild fish were returning to their natal stream.
 These overall transition probabilities were multiplied by an estimate of total abundance, by origin, at Priest Rapids Dam, providing estimates of escapement past each detection site.
 The estimate of total abundance was generated by discounting the total steelhead counts by an estimate of re-ascension probability based on the proportion of previously PIT-tagged fish observed to ascend Priest Rapids Dam more than once, therefore being counted twice or potentially more times.
 Transition parameters (ψ) were given a Dirichlet prior of a vector of ones, and detection parameters (p) were given Beta (1,1) priors, all chosen to be as minimally informative as possible.
 Further details of the POM can be found in Waterhouse et al. (2020).
 Aside from standard mark-recapture assumptions, the POM does assume that each fish is a one-way trip beginning at PRD and ending at their spawning stream.
 To meet this assumption, detection histories must be examined, and some detections might be dropped for fish that were observed in multiple spawning paths, based on the timing of detections and expert biological opinion.

 Some adult steelhead overshoot their natal stream, get PIT tagged at PRD, fallback, and ascend their presumed natal stream to spawn (downstream of PRD) where they are detected (i.e., overshoot fallbacks).
 To account for this behavior, the model structure includes PIT tag interrogation sites (site codes in brackets) downstream of PRD to estimate overshoot fallback abundance (Figure 1).
 Specifically, overshoot fallback abundances in the MCR DPS were estimated for the Yakima River at rkm 76 (Prosser Dam [PRO]), Walla Walla River at rkm 9 [PRV]), Umatilla River at rkm 5 (Three Mile Falls Dam [TMF]), the John Day River at rkm 35 (McDonald Ferry site [JD1]), and the SR DPS at Ice Harbor Dam at rkm 16 [ICH].